main menu

 what causes squamous cell carcinoma?

-who gets squamous cell carcinoma?
+who is at risk for squamous cell carcinoma?

-why treat squamous cell carcinoma?
+why does squamous cell carcinoma need treatment?

 how is squamous cell carcinoma treated?

-can I treat squamous cell carcinoma myself?
+can squamous cell carcinoma be treated at home?

 is squamous cell carcinoma dangerous?